-Fearless Footsteps Has Arrived!
+Fearless Footsteps Pages

 The new Fearless Footsteps book arrived on my doorstep this weekend, and I am over the moon excited about it!
 Listen to me talk a bit about the book and read an excerpt from my travel story that is included.